ptliddle/PythonAccessUtil/README.md

 ### Troubleshooting

 Sometimes you may run into an issue where Apple Gatekeeper will quarantine a library file after a number of attempts to allow access.
-To remedy this you can remove the quarantine flag with the shell command
+To remedy this you can remove the quarantine flag with the shell command.
+Where `libpython3.10.dylib` should be replaced with the dylib for your Python version.
 ```shell
 xattr -d com.apple.quarantine {"PYTHON_LIB_PATH"}/libpython3.10.dylib
 ```